AXL-29/CSharpProgramming/README.md

 # 3. Learn about constant variable, what are the key features and how to properly use it.

 # 4. Learn about different conversion and typecasting.

+# 5. Learn about userInput using the Console.ReadLine() and convert it directly to different data types.